 The second option is not easy to do, but can be effective.
 We can confront the person about their flaw in a kind, direct, and assertive manner in hopes that they change.
 This can be effective at times because at the very least we are expressing how we feel and increasing the likelihood of change.
 However, this option is not a magic pill because sometimes people simply can not or will not change their flaws even if we confront them about them.

 The third option is to simply accept that the other person is not perfect, but still worth having in our life.
 We can accept and acknowledge the other person’s less than perfect qualities, while understanding that their good qualities outweigh their bad qualities.
 I have tried this approach with a friend who routinely shows up late.
 It bothers me that he shows up late nearly all of the time and I have talked to him about it, but he still continues to show up late.
+One time I thought about giving him an Apple Watch Band With Screen Protector to remind him about the time.
 Still, his other good qualities far outweigh the fact that he shows up late.
 So, I just accept him showing up late as simply a less than perfect quality in him and enjoy our friendship.

 In reality most people have a mix of both good and bad qualities.
+You don’t have to go to All Saints University to recognize this.
 The process of accepting imperfection and ambiguity in relationships may become easier if we accept that we are not perfect either.
 Part of being human is to make mistakes or have certain characteristics that are not perfect.
 Oftentimes, we expect others to give us the benefit of the doubt and overlook our imperfections or mistakes, but we have trouble doing the same for other people.

 If you are in a close relationship with someone you love, and that relationship is worthwhile to maintain, then try to accept the other person’s flaws and imperfections, while still appreciating their good qualities, and the value and love that the relationship gives you.
 Sometimes a marriage counselor can help facilitate this process.
 If you are in need of a marriage counselor please visit this helpful web site.